Category Archives: wildlife

 Announcing a New Release!
 KAW!

-Dreamer Books: An Ice Age Saga announces a new series!
-Previously, Dreamer Books has been known for publishing full-length Paleo-Fiction, but now children can venture back to the last Ice Age with KAW, the first installment of a companion series written especially for youngsters.
-These short stories are designed to entertain and educate, as children get to know Fox and share his journey of discovery as he learns about the prehistoric world he calls home.
+Dreamer Books: An Ice Age Saga announces a new book!
+Previously, Dreamer Books has been known for publishing full-length Paleo-Fiction, but now children can venture back to the last Ice Age with KAW, a short story written especially for youngsters.
+This book designed to entertain and educate, as children get to know Fox and share his journey of discovery as he learns about the prehistoric world he calls home.

 Find KAW at Children's Books, where you can also see some of the illustrations and a few sample pages.